 Modroc is Plaster of Paris impregnated gauze which is easy to use and shape, and is great for making sculptures – it’s basically the same stuff as they use when they put a cast on a broken bone.
 It sets quickly, and dries hard.

-The kids used balloons to get their shape.
-They simply cut strips of the modroc, dipped it into water, and then smoothed it over their balloons to make the bowl shape.
-The modroc clings well to the balloon, as long as you only build up one layer at a time, and let each layer dry before adding the next.
+They cut strips of the Modroc (Amazon), dipped it into water, and then smoothed it over their balloons to make the bowl shape.
+The Modroc clings well to the balloon if you only build up one layer at a time.
+Once you have completed each layer let it dry before adding the next.
 The layers only take 30 mins or so to dry before it is firm enough to add the next.

 Once the bowls were completed the kids filled them with Christmas Pot Pourri made out of pine cones, bark, cinnamon sticks, seed heads, star anise and dried orange slices.
 Please check out our Drying Orange Slices and Peel tutorial to see how it easy this is to do!